NEED HELP? Talk To A Door Expert.

 Weatherstripping

 Start by inspecting the edges of your door.
-If you can see light peeking through, your weather stripping needs to be replaced.
+If you can see light peeking through, replace your weather stripping.

 Keep in mind that issues like drafts will worsen if you don’t replace the weatherstripping.
 Over time, these conditions can contribute to higher energy bills.